pm2-hive/pm2-hive.github.io/docs/features/monitoring.md

 [![Keymetrics Dashboard](https://keymetrics.io/assets/images/application-demo.png)](https://app.keymetrics.io/#/register)

-If you manage your NodeJS app with PM2, Keymetrics makes it easy to monitor and manage apps accross servers.
+If you manage your Node.js application with PM2, we invite you to try Keymetrics.
+It makes monitoring and managing applications accross servers easier than ever.
 Feel free to try it:

 [Discover the monitoring dashboard for PM2](https://app.keymetrics.io/#/register)